-- a) Tournaments shall qualify for one (1) emergency substitution if the following conditions exist: - Two (2) of the tournament's top four (4) ranked players on the original acceptance list withdraw; and - ii) One (1) of the withdrawals involves the first highest or second highest ranked player; and - iii) The substitute player (1) meets a minimum of one (1) of the following criteria: - A former top 20 player on the Pepperstone ATP rankings within the previous 5 years from the tournament date. - 2.
-Past tournament champion. - A current player ranked in the top 5 on the current ITF International Junior Ranking. - A current player ranked in the top 2 of the host country official National Junior Ranking.
+- a) Tournaments shall qualify for one (1) emergency substitution if the following conditions exist: - Two (2) of the tournament's top four (4) ranked players on the original acceptance list withdraw; and - ii) One (1) of the withdrawals involves the first highest or second highest ranked player; and - iii) The substitute player (1) meets a minimum of one (1) of the following criteria: - A former top 20 player on the PIF ATP rankings within the previous 5 years from the tournament date.

+- 2. Past tournament champion. - A current player ranked in the top 5 on the current ITF International Junior Ranking. - A current player ranked in the top 2 of the host country official National Junior Ranking.

-Substitute players meeting any of the criteria listed above must be ranked 500 or better in the most recent Pepperstone ATP Singles Ranking.
+Substitute players meeting any of the criteria listed above must be ranked 500 or better in the most recent PIF ATP Singles Ranking.

-The withdrawals and substitution must occur within the period beginning on the Monday prior to the start of the event week and ending at 10 AM, Eastern Time, USA, on the Friday before the event week, or if the second withdrawal occurs between 9:00 AM and 10 AM, Eastern Time, USA on the Friday before the event the deadline for naming a qualified substitute shall be extended by one (1) hour.
+The withdrawals and substitution must occur within the period beginning with the release of the Acceptance List and ending at 10 AM, Eastern Time, USA, on the Friday before the event week, or if the second withdrawal occurs between 9:00 AM and 10 AM, Eastern Time, USA on the Friday before the event the deadline for naming a qualified substitute shall be extended by one (1) hour.
 During this one hour period all lists will be held awaiting a final cut-off for the affected event.
 If no substitution is made within this defined time period, then the next player on the acceptance list shall be moved into the main draw.